 Field Studies and First Project

 To acquire detailed hydrogeological data, a field study was undertaken in February 2015 in three villages: Tongo Gandima, Guiva and Mbelle Mbeke.
 With the assistance of Groundwater Relief, data was collected on water table depths, water quality and the location of existing water sources.
 This data helped to formulate an understanding of the requirements for each village.

 There were a number of bored wells with pumps installed.
 However, it was found that many of these projects drilled the wells to unnecessary depths, yielding little benefit while significantly increasing the cost of construction.
 Much greater value is achieved through the use of modern wells, or spring protections, which are typically at least 50% less expensive than a bored wells.
 This therefore allows much greater impact from the project funding while still meeting safe drinking water standards.

 In July 2015, the first water project was completed in Mbelle Mbeke.
 This village was reliant on a single spring for their water and and therefore a spring protection was built to protect this source from contamination.
 We have continued delivering projects in 2016 and 2017, constructing two new wells supplying fresh drinking water for over 300 people.

 Be Part of the Catalyst for Change

-Our fundraising target for this year is £40,000.
-We aim for this to fund a total of 10 modern wells at a cost of £4,000 each, supplying safe drinking water to a total of 3000 people.
+We aim for this to fund a total of 10 modern wells at a cost of £7,000 each, supplying safe drinking water to a total of 3000 people.

 As the charity is entirely volunteer run, we can keep our overheads low and ensure the money goes directly to the people we need to help.
 All students who wish to participate in the summer trip must cover their own costs.